 Mask making with the VAF was an experience.
 I don’t say good or bad experience because it was neither, or perhaps both.
-I showed up with my usual baseline level of anxiety and coped with it by being a talker, my usual MO.
+I showed up with my usual baseline level of anxiety and coped with it by being a talker, my usual MO, maybe I should have used some Delta-8 vape carts to calm me down so I wouldn’t have been so nervous.
 After a few minutes the opening and introductions started – always a slightly awkward time, where everyone’s wondering what they’re going to say or how many people it would take to bring down the huge guy with the beard (he was a very nice guy, Navy vet who also hooked us up with Bear’s Smokehouse BBQ lunch that was delicious, so thanks!).
 Needless to say, I was itching to get my hands on a task.

 Once the directions were given, the anxiety found a home in engagement and problem solving.
 I first stared at my human likeness of a canvas and tried to listen.
 Not to it per se but to me.
 What is in me looking for a place to come out?
 For me on that day and many recent days, the answer was a mix of guilt for being destructive, anger for not being able to maintain the initiative in the battle of daily life, and fear of many things, some of which happen but rarely so.
 I had been feeling raw and overly sensitive that day as I do most days, and that’s what I helped my mask to convey…the unhuman appearance of some exposed damaged flesh.
 Along with those feelings, I’m aware that I do some things with my thoughts, words, and actions that I believe ensure my survival, but in reality these things hurt me at least as much as they help, probably more.
 So I gave my mask some threatening looking protrusions with chess pieces (symbolizing the waste and misuse of my intellect), toothpicks (to symbolize sharp weapons coming through the skin hurting me and threatening to hurt any who get too close) and the central shaft of a broken spiral sea shell protruding from the position of the third eye in eastern belief (to give my mask a ray of the organic, natural, beautiful, and unexplainable that carries a glimmer of hope for me).